UdelaRInterior/ansible-backuppc-client/README.md

   - `backuppc_db_dump_user_pass` is the password of the previous users.
   Passwords setup and privileges of this user on the database must be set elsewhere in the playbook.
 - For Mysql, variables are:
-  - `backuppc_db_server_root_pass` must be set to the appropriate value if the mysql `root` user has a password defined.
+  - `backuppc_db_server_root_pass` should be set to the appropriate value if the mysql `root` user has a password defined.
 By default, the variable is undefined.
-It must be noticed that, in recent mysql/mariadb installation, at least in debian, mysql instalation doesn't ask for and doesn't ramdomly generate a root password.
+It must be noticed that, in recent mysql/mariadb installation, at least in Debian, mysql installation doesn't ask for and doesn't ramdomly generate a root password.
 Debian maintainance is no longer done with a specific user and password, but with user root through a unix sock and not a tcp authenticated sock.
 If the variable remains undefined, mysql tasks will be performed using debian maintenance configuration.
-  - `backuppc_db_dump_user` and `backuppc_db_dump_user_pass` are the name of the mysql user and the correspondent passwword, that will be used when calling a mysql command from a `pre_dump.sh` or `post_dump.sh` script.
-This user will be given SELECT access to all bases, and will be configured ad the mysql user and password for the linux user that executes the backup scripts. option defines a mysql user named backuppc with .  using this user.
-For Pgsql option, the scripts are constructed from templates.
-The database to backup is indicated in the `backuppc_db_to_dump_name` variable
+  - `backuppc_db_dump_user` and `backuppc_db_dump_user_pass` are the name of the mysql user and the correspondent password, that will be given SELECT access to all bases and will be configured as default in the `.my.cnf` file in the home directory of the `backuppc_client_user` unix user.  for the linux user that executes the backup scripts.
+Therefore `pre_dump.sh` or `post_dump.sh` scripts will be able to perform any database dump calling a simple mysql command.

-- ,  and  , as well as user and password to use in the script's template.
+The following variables configure the web access for the client host's backups on BackupPC web interface:

-- `xfermethod`: (O) transfer method (rsync as default)
+- `backuppc_server_web_main_user`: # Main user with access to the client host's backups through BackupPC Web interface.
+Defaults to `backuppc`.
-- `more`: (O) hash with specific key/value (usefull for custom directives) (O): Optional
+- `backuppc_server_web_other_users`: Other users with access to the client host's backups through BackupPC Web interface Must be defined as a string listing users separated by commas: "user1,user2".
+User's access must be configured in the BackupPC server.

 ### Mysql script examples